kale378/kale378/README.md

 - 👋 Hi, I’m Namrata Kale
 - 👀 I’m interested in Data Science and Data Analysis.
 - 🌱 I’m currently learning Reinforsment Learning
-- 💞️ I’m looking to collaborate on New Projects.
+- 💞️ I’m looking to collaborate on New Projects
 - 📫 How to reach me kalenamrata3@gmail.com

 <!---